Just what is meant by “tarry” stools, and is texture important as a sign of colon cancer?

 How often have you read that “tarry” stools are serious cause for concern and warrant a prompt visit to a gastroenterologist?

-“Tarry black stool usually refers to a dark black color,” explains Sander R. Binderow, MD, FACS, FASCRS of Atlanta Colon & Rectal Surgery.
+“Tarry black stool usually refers to a dark black color,” explains Sander R. Binderow, MD, FACS, FASCRS, with Atlanta Colon & Rectal Surgery.

 He adds, “Until a bowel movement is truly black, there is no need for concern.”